ellouu/Excel-Calculator/README.md

 # Excel-Calculator
 An Excel calculator (built-in inside the excel file) using VBA &amp; Python.
 It's all raw coded by me.
-Basically when you run your main, it opens your existing excel file that has a button (that you will create) which with the code provided, when pressed it opens a calculator that can be used inside your excel file.
+Basically when you run your main, it opens your existing excel file that has a button (that you will create. i created a circle that i gave the name of: Button1 and then everything else is in the code) which with the code provided, when pressed it opens a calculator that can be used inside your excel file.